 - Unicorn: This is a super whimsical carnival-themed bar.
 You can play arcade games (and win some X-rated prizes) and eat carnival fare (i.e. corn dogs) here.
 It’s kinda divey, but the atmosphere is super fun!

-Afterwards, head back to your accommodations and rest up because day 2 of this 2 days in Seattle itinerary is going to be another jam-packed one!
+Afterwards, head back to your accommodations and rest up because next day of this Seattle 2 day itinerary is jam-packed!

 Seattle Center

-You will start off day 2 of this 2 days in Seattle itinerary by exploring Seattle Center, an arts, cultural, and entertainment center in the city’s Queen Anne neighborhood.
+You will start off the second day of this Seattle weekend itinerary by exploring Seattle Center, an arts, cultural, and entertainment center in the city’s Queen Anne neighborhood.
 Many of Seattle’s top museums and theaters, as well as the iconic Space Needle reside within the Seattle Center.

 The complex hosts many performances, festivals, and sporting events.
 You can also find many public art pieces here, such as the popular International Fountain.

-You can literally spend an entire day (or more) exploring all of the various attractions at the Seattle Center, but since you only are trying to see Seattle in 2 days, I will point out the highlights here. 🙂
+You can literally spend an entire day (or more) exploring all of the various attractions at the Seattle Center, but since you are trying to figure out what to see in Seattle in 2 days, I will point out the highlights here. 🙂

 Space Needle

-Yes, it’s touristy AF, but visiting the Space Needle (or getting up close to it) is such an iconic experience in Seattle.
-This is Seattle’s most iconic structure, and you can pretty much see it from anywhere in the city.
-In fact, it’s a great way to orient yourself in the city – I can always tell which direction I’m going in based on which way I can see the Space Needle.
+Yes, it’s touristy AF, but visiting the Space Needle (or getting up close to it) is such an iconic experience.
+This is Seattle’s most recognizable structure, and you can pretty much see it from anywhere in the city.
+In fact, it’s a great way to orient yourself – I can always tell which direction I’m going in based on which way I can see the Space Needle.

-Anyways.
-The Space Needle (and the Seattle Center) was created as part of the 1962 Worlds’ Fair.
+Both the Space Needle and the Seattle Center were created as part of the 1962 Worlds’ Fair.
 Its futuristic design symbolizes humanity’s aspirations for the Space Age.
 The Space Needle stands at 605 feet tall, with a 502 foot saucer-shaped “top house” at the top, and a slender body.

 To be fair, the Space Needle isn’t the tallest building in Seattle.
 But it is definitely the most distinctive, and one of the most photographed (if not the most photographed).
 It’s easy to see why – its unique design always stands out in contrast to the skyline and makes an interesting shot.

-Should you go up to the top of the Space Needle?
+Is it worth going up to the top?
 That depends.
-Some people argue that you can get a better view from the top of Smith Tower or the Columbia Tower, which I mentioned earlier on this 2 days in Seattle itinerary.
-If you went to the observatory at either of these on day 1, then I would skip the Space Needle.
+Some argue that you can get a better view from the top of Smith Tower or the Columbia Tower, and that it’s not worth putting up with the crowds.
+If you went to either of these on day 1, then I would skip the Space Needle.

-Yes, I do think it’s worth going up to the top, if only because it is just one of those iconic Seattle experiences that everyone should do at least once.
+Personally, I think it’s worth going up to the top at least once, especially if it’s your first time in Seattle.
 However, it is only worth it if you go up on a clear, sunny day – if it’s overcast, then it’s not worth it because you aren’t going to see much.

 From the top, you can see panoramic views of downtown Seattle, Puget Sound, the Cascades, and the Olympic Mountains.
-On a clear day, you can see Mt.
-Rainier – those are the best days to go up to the top.
+On a super clear day, you can see Mt.
+Rainier – those are the best days to go up.

 Chihuly Garden and Glass